Proxy server support in Configuration Manager

 Cloud management gateway connection point

 The cloud management gateway (CMG) connection point is an on-premises role that communicates with the CMG service in Azure.
-For more information, see Plan for the CMG.
+For more information, see Overview of CMG.

 Exchange Server connector

 This site system role connects to an Exchange Server.
 It uses a proxy server configuration on the computer that hosts the Exchange Server connector.

 Service connection point

 This site system role connects to the Configuration Manager cloud service to download version updates for Configuration Manager.
 It uses a proxy server that's configured on the computer that hosts the service connection point.

 This site system role uses the proxy when it connects to Microsoft Update to download patches and synchronize information about updates.
 Like every other site system role, first configure the site system proxy settings.
 Then configure the following options specific to the software update point:

 Use a proxy server when synchronizing software updates